mbello/aio-odoorpc-base/README.md

 In practice, you may notice that 99% of the time you will be calling the 'execute_kw' method which is what allows you to deal with Odoo's models, reading and writing actual business data via the model methods 'search', 'read', 'search_read', 'search_count', 'write', 'create', etc.
-While this package only offers you a bare 'execute_kw' method and a helper 'build_execute_kw_kwargs', the higher-level package 'aio-odoorpc' expands over this one adding higher-level objects and methods (such as 'search', 'read', 'search_read', 'search_count', 'write', 'create', etc) to consume those model methods through calls to 'execute_kw' external API method.
+While this package only offers you a bare 'execute_kw' method and a helper 'execute_kwargs', the higher-level package 'aio-odoorpc' expands over this one adding higher-level objects and methods (such as 'search', 'read', 'search_read', 'search_count', 'write', 'create', etc) to consume those model methods through calls to 'execute_kw' external API method.